jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 12/20/2021 <!-- lfm -->
+**Last updated:** 12/27/2021 <!-- lfm -->
-1. <!-- lfm -->Calculating Infinity by The Dillinger Escape Plan
+1. <!-- lfm -->For Those I Love by For Those I Love
-2. <!-- lfm -->For the First Time by Black Country, New Road
+2. <!-- lfm -->Calculating Infinity by The Dillinger Escape Plan
-3. <!-- lfm -->Loveless by My Bloody Valentine
+3. <!-- lfm -->The Shape Of Punk To Come (Deluxe Edition) by Refused
-4. <!-- lfm -->Velocity: Design: Comfort. by Sweet Trip
+4. <!-- lfm -->Yank Crime by Drive Like Jehu
-5. <!-- lfm -->The Great Dismal by Nothing
+5. <!-- lfm -->The View from This Tower by Faraquet